plugCubed/plugAPI/README.md

 npm install plugapi --production
 ```

-You can choose to instantiate plugAPI with either Sync or Async
+You can choose to instantiate plugAPI with either Sync or Async:

 **Sync:**